 |Herbal, floral, pine||Conifers, tea tree, lilacs, cumin, nutmeg, apples|

-Like cannabinoids, terpenes also interact positively with the body’s endocannabinoid system[v] and, when taken alongside other cannabinoids in a full-plant extract CBD oil, may produce what is called the ‘entourage effect’ – where the different cannabinoids and terpenes interact positively together to create a stronger effect than any one of the individual components could produce alone.
+Like cannabinoids, terpenes also interact positively with the body’s endocannabinoid system[v] and, when taken alongside other cannabinoids in a full-plant extract CBD oil, may produce what is called the ‘entourage effect’.
+The entourage effect is where the different cannabinoids and terpenes interact positively together to create a stronger effect than any one of the individual components could produce alone.

 If you’d like to experience the benefits of terpenes in your CBD oil, our Full Spectrum and Refined Extract products are the products for you!
 Hempura Full-Spectrum Original extracts are left in a relatively raw state after initial extraction, therefore still contain the full spectrum of cannabinoids and compounds found in the original hemp plant (including the wide range of terpenes).